 Privacy and Data Ownership in the Digital Age

-Security and freedom are both basic rights that are not always compatible.
-When it comes to surveillance, the balance seems particularly hard to achieve.
+Security and freedom are both basic rights that are not always compatible – especially when it comes to surveillance.
+How is a balance between those two poles possible?

-Technological developments continue to present challenges to legislators.
-International requirements rub up against national conditions.
+Technological developments continue to present challenges to legislators, especially when International requirements rub up against national conditions.
 What are the opportunities and the limits of regulation by governments?